-If you are looking for a quick, legal wedding today, or any day, please click here for information about my $50 Quickie Weddings
+If you are looking for a quick, legal wedding today, please click here for information about my $50 Quickie Weddings

 If you are looking or information about me officiating your formal wedding, big or small, including elopements, please click here.